-5.3 Aquatic Resources
+5.5 Aquatic Resources

-5.3.1 Fish
+5.5.1 Fish

-Aquatic habitat within the Sandy Run Creek is typical of stressed urban streams, containing minimal species diversity.
+Sandy Run Creek is typical of stressed urban streams, in that water quality degradation and channelization has caused degradation and loss of aquatic habitat, resulting in poor species diversity.
 A study of the Wissahickon Creek watershed was completed by the Wissahickon Valley Watershed Association (WVWA) in 2017, using data collected from 2004 to 2016.
 As part of this study, data was collected at three locations in and along Sandy Run.
 Data collected nearest to the project area (collected and analyzed from 2011 - 2013) demonstrated that fish habitat in the upper reaches of Sandy Run Creek was marginal.
 Similarly, fish habitat throughout the entire length of Sandy Run Creek was marginal.
 Gravel and sand were the dominant substrate components throughout the creek.
-One or more locations in Sandy Creek (not near the project site), were considered relatively deep, contained above average riffle conditions and contained longnose dace (Rhinichthys cataractae).
+One or more locations in Sandy Run Creek (not near the project site), were considered relatively deep, contained above average riffle conditions, and contained longnose dace (Rhinichthys cataractae).
 One location downstream from the project exhibited relative paucity of tessellated darters (Etheostoma olmstedi) and centrarchids, likely due to more turbid water conditions and wastewater treatment plant discharge.
 One trout was collected further downstream near the confluence with the Wissahickon Creek, which suggested that the fish had overwintered in the Wissahickon Creek Watershed.
 This is approximately 0.5 mi from the upstream extent of the trout stocking zone.
 Researchers concluded that this was a positive sign that water quality (in at least some parts of the watershed) is suitable for some salmonids to overwinter (WVWA 2017).